 (B) Disclosure Statements.
-Disclosure required by Rules 49 and 50, ARFLP, must be provided to the opposing attorney or party, if self-represented, but must not be filed with the Court, except as specifically required by the ARFLP.
+Disclosures required by Rules 49 and 91(m), ARFLP, must be provided to the opposing attorney or party, if self-represented, but must not be filed with the Court, except as specifically required by the ARFLP.
 If division of assets or debts is at issue, a completed Inventory of Property on a form approved by the Court and signed by the parties must be timely exchanged.

 (C) Filing of Documents.
 All documents in family law cases must be filed with the Clerk of the Court, unless otherwise directed in these Rules.
 Copies must be provided to the opposing party, or if represented, to their attorney.
-The parties must not file with the Clerk of the Court documents containing sensitive data as proscribed by Rule 43(G), ARFLP.
+The parties must not file with the Clerk of the Court documents containing sensitive data as proscribed by Rule 43.1(f), ARFLP.

 (3.3) Setting Cases for Trial:

 (A) Motion to Set and Certificate of Readiness.
-To set a case for trial, a party must file a Motion to Set and Certificate of Readiness, on a form approved by the Court.
+Unless the court has already set a trial, a party must file a Motion to Set and Certificate of Readiness, on a form approved by the Court, consistent with Rule 77, ARFLP.
 A copy must be provided to the opposing party, the assigned division, and the Case Management Services department.
-The Motion to Set and Certificate of Readiness must state the following:

-(1) That a response to the subject petition has been filed;

-(2) The time requested for trial;

-(3) That pre-trial procedures have been completed or that both parties shall have had a reasonable opportunity to complete pre-trial procedures 10 days prior to a trial scheduled 60 days after submission of the Motion to Set and Certificate of Readiness;

-(4) The names, addresses and telephone numbers of the individual parties or, if represented by counsel, their attorneys who will be responsible for conduct of the trial;

-(5) Whether the case is entitled to preference for trial because legal decision-making or parenting time is an issue;

-(6) Whether the parties have attended or are scheduled to attend the Domestic Relations Education on Children’s Issues course pursuant to A.R.S. § 25-352, or that the requirement has been waived; and

-(7) whether the parties have attended or are scheduled to attend mediation pursuant to Pima County Local Rule 3.10 or that the requirement has been waived.

 (B) Controverting Certificates.
 A party who opposes the scheduling of a trial requested in a Motion to Set and Certificate of Readiness may file a Controverting Certificate, with a copy to the opposing party, the assigned division, and the Case Management Services department, within 10 days after service of the Motion to Set and Certificate of Readiness.
 The Controverting Certificate must state any objections to the Motion to Set and Certificate of Readiness.
 The Court may rule on the Controverting Certificate without hearing or it may schedule a Resolution Management Conference to address concerns raised in the Controverting Certificate and, thereafter, rule on the Motion to Set.
 An order setting the case for trial constitutes a ruling on the Controverting Certificate.

 (C) Trial Date.
-When a Motion to Set and Certificate of Readiness has been filed and any Controverting Certificate has been ruled upon, the assigned division will schedule the case for trial or Final Pretrial Conference at which time a trial date will be set and will promptly notify the parties.
-Cases will be set for trial or the Final Pretrial Conference within 60 to 120 days after a Motion to Set and Certificate of Readiness is ruled upon, except in extraordinary circumstances.
-A case set for trial or Final Pretrial Conference is considered to be on the active calendar.
+When a Motion to Set and Certificate of Readiness has been filed and any Controverting Certificate has been ruled upon, the assigned division will schedule the case for trial or a scheduling conference pursuant to Rule 76.1, ARFLP, at which time a trial date will be set and will promptly notify the parties.
+Cases will be set for trial or a scheduling conference within 60 to 120 days after a Motion to Set and Certificate of Readiness is ruled upon, except in extraordinary circumstances.
+A case set for trial or scheduling conference is considered to be on the active calendar.